simoamico94/AOEffect3D/README.md

  ## Waiting View
  ![image](https://github.com/simoamico94/AOEffect3D/assets/17854691/a9ce2468-3d9a-4429-97ff-e7130793f217)

  Now we are finally ready to play!
 Each game has two phases: Waiting and Playing.
  For both you will see on the top how much time they will last.
-While in waiting mode you will see a list of all the processes registered to arena, they are red if they haven't already pay, green if they paid and are ready to play.
+While in waiting mode, you will see a list of all the processes registered to arena.
+They are red if they haven't already pay, green if they paid and are ready to play.
- If you process is not ready to play (not appearing in the list or is red) you will see a "Register" button.
-Once clicked all the process will be automatically handled: registration, request of token and sending token to the arena.
-If everything succeeds you will see that your process becomes green.
+ If your process is not ready to play (not appearing in the list or is red) you will see a "Register" button.
+Once clicked, all the registration flow will be automatically handled: registration, token request and sending tokens to the arena.
+If everything succeeds you will see that your process first will appear in red and then becomes green.
- You can view your process name from the bottom right corner after login.
+ You can check which is your process name from the bottom right corner after login.

  ![image](https://github.com/simoamico94/AOEffect3D/assets/17854691/6d75d568-961d-4318-a173-2eca45c4fe74)